AbuDubu/TextGenAI/README.md

 - The quality of text generation is highly dependent on the quality of training data and the complexity of the model.
 - The temperature parameter significantly affects the output.
 A higher temperature results in more diverse but potentially less coherent text.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify the code and experiment with different text datasets, sequence lengths, and temperature values to observe how the model behaves under different conditions.